 - Owners of the Lundin Farm have signed a purchase agreement with Utah Open Lands committing to sell the development rights for 119 acres of property. - The estimated purchase price of the conservation easement for the Farm is \$6,000,000-8,000,000.
-To date, Utah Open Lands has pending applications for funds from NRCS ACEP, Midway City, and private foundations. - Utah Open Lands is also applying for grants from various private foundations and will host several community fund-raising events. - Because all of the 119 acres is in Wasatch County, Wasatch County has been asked and agreed to contribute \$2,000,000 from its Open Space program to preserve the Lundin Farm.
+Utah Open Lands has \$2,000,000 pledged from Wasatch County Open Space Bond Funds and is pursuing/intends to pursue applications for funds from NRCS ACEP, Midway City, LeRay McAllister Fund, and private foundations. - Utah Open Lands is also applying for grants from various private foundations and will host several community fund-raising events. - Because the 119 acres is in Wasatch County, Wasatch County has been asked and agreed to contribute \$2,000,000 from its Open Space program to preserve the Lundin Farm.